 The results of upper eyelid surgery last for at least 5–10 years.
 Lower eyelid surgery is rarely needed again.
 Your eyes will, of course, continue to age following the treatment.
 If your lids begin to sag again, a forehead or brow lift may be preferable to another eye lift.

 When either upper blepharoplasty or lower blepharoplasty is being performed, the cost of eyelid surgery is around $2,300- $3300.
 When the upper and lower eyelids are being rejuvenated during a single eyelid tuck procedure, the price ranges from $5,000 to $6,600.

 Eyelid surgery cost is impacted by surgical facility fees, as well as anesthesia costs, the techniques utilized, and total surgery time.

 The best approach to learning more about eyelid surgery in New Jersey is to schedule a consultation with board-certified plastic surgeon Dr. Pedy Ganchi.
 Eyelid surgery is a safe, satisfying operation with long-term benefits when performed by a trained, board-certified, experienced plastic surgeon.

-Your Blepharoplasty will be performed in Pedy Ganchi, MD surgery center located in Ridgewood, NJ
+Your Blepharoplasty will be performed in Pedy Ganchi, MD surgery center located in Paramus, NJ